CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add a new task

+**MSS**

+1. User inputs the add command along with relevant task information
+2. ToDoList ask for confirmation
+3. Task added to ToDoList
+Use case ends.

+**Extensions**

+1a.
+Input mismatch

+> User guide on adding new task displayed
+  Use case ends

+2a.
+User rejects confirmation

+> Use case ends

 #### Use case: Delete person